 You want to start a hedge fund.
 You’ve got a clear plan on what kind of assets you want to invest in, and what investment strategy you will use for your fund.
-What’s next?
+Then you find yourself wondering how on earth to set up that fund.
+In this article we will try to shine some light on which service providers you'll need.

 In addition to the traders that you’ll employ and the fund managers overseeing the entire portfolio, you will have to appoint service providers to help your fund thrive.